Wisconsin–La Crosse Eagles football

 The Wisconsin–La Crosse Eagles football program is the intercollegiate American football team for the University of Wisconsin–La Crosse located in La Crosse, Wisconsin.
 Wisconsin–La Crosse competes at the NCAA Division III level and is a member of the Wisconsin Intercollegiate Athletic Conference (WIAC).
 The Eagles play their home games at Veterans Memorial Stadium.
 Wisconsin–La Crosse has won three national titles: the NAIA Division II Football National Championship in 1985 and the NCAA Division III Football Championship in 1992 and 1995, all during the tenure of Roger Harring, who served as head coach from 1969 to 1999 and was inducted into the College Football Hall of Fame in 2005.

 Wisconsin–La Crosse's teams were known as the Indians from 1937 to 1989.
 The name was changed because of concerns of racial insensitivity regarding Native Americans; see Native American mascot controversy.

 Head coaching history

 Wisconsin–La Crosse has had 14 head coaches in their history.
 No teams were fielded in 1943 or 1944 due to World War II.
 Additionally, no team was fielded in 2020 due to the COVID-19 pandemic.

 Championships

 Conference championships

-Wisconsin–La Crosse has won the Wisconsin Intercollegiate Athletic Conference (WIAC) championship 34 times (16 outright, 18 shared).
+Wisconsin–La Crosse has won the Wisconsin Intercollegiate Athletic Conference (WIAC) championship 35 times.